biof309/spring_2020_thursdays/course_rubric.md

   - Documentation is thorough both in the readme and in the code itself aiding interpretation of the project (11-15)

 ### Readability and reusability
-  - The code is poorly organized and difficult to interpret (1-10)
+  - The code is poorly organized and difficult to interpret.
+Marks are lost for excessive duplication in the code or output in notebooks that harms attempts to understand the flow of processing.
+(1-10)
   - Basic organization and modularity of the code is present (11-20)
   - Careful organization of the code (commented, well-named variables in well-named functions in well-named modules, in a package if appropriate), coupled with attention to style guides for python.
 (21-30)